Tomev/qcflow/docs/source/traditional-ml/index.rst

             <div class="simple-card">
                 <a href="hyperparameter-tuning-with-child-runs/index.html">
                     <div class="header">
-                        Hyperparameter Tuning with MLflow and Optuna
+                        Hyperparameter Tuning with QCFlow and Optuna
                     </div>
                     <p>
-                        Explore the integration of MLflow Tracking with Optuna for hyperparameter tuning.
-Dive into the capabilities of MLflow, understand parent-child run relationships, and compare different tuning runs to optimize model performance.
+                        Explore the integration of QCFlow Tracking with Optuna for hyperparameter tuning.
+Dive into the capabilities of QCFlow, understand parent-child run relationships, and compare different tuning runs to optimize model performance.
                     </p>
                 </a>